WhiteflagProtocol/whiteflag-api/CONTRIBUTING.md

 Automated testing is implemented with the [Mocha](https://mochajs.org/) test framework.
-The directory structure and files names of the test scripts in `test/` should correrspond with the module names and structure under `lib/`.
+The directory structure and files names of the test scripts in `test/` should correspond with the module names and structure under `lib/`.

 To do a full test and run all the test scripts in `test/`, use the following NPM command in the project root: